hejian3/py3dtiles/CONTRIBUTING.md

 Then you have to install pre-commit:
 `$ pre-commit install -c .pre-commit-config.yaml -f --install-hooks -t pre-push -t pre-commit -t commit-msg`

-You could choose not to install the pre-commit hooks (by removing `-t pre-commit`) or not at all pre-commit but this is strongly not recommended.
+You can choose not to install the pre-commit hooks (by removing `-t pre-commit`) or not at all pre-commit but remember that each individual commits of the merge request must pass all these checks.
+You must rebase correctly your branch for this purpose.
-With this stage, it avoids completely to have an extra commit like "fix: fix pre-commit" and to have previous commits that don't work properly.

 If you want to commit without pre-commit verifications, you need to add the `-n` (or `--no-verify`) flag to the command `git commit`.